 # # #

-For more information about this topic, or to schedule an interview to discuss, please call Andrew at 613-328-9136 or email Andrew at firstname.lastname@example.org.
+For more information about this topic, or to schedule an interview with The Isaac Foundation, please call our our Executive Director at 613-328-9136 or email Andrew at firstname.lastname@example.org.